-- issuerAndSerialNumber: The value of this type shall be a sequence of the issuer's distinguished name and the serial number of a certificate which contains the public key associated with the private key. - issuerAndSerialNumberHash: As for issuerAndSerialNumber, but the value is an OCTET STRING which contains a SHA-1 hash value of this information in order to preserve space. - subjectKeyldentifier: The value of this type must be an OCTET STRING with the same value as the corresponding certificate extension in a X.509v3 certificate which contains the public key associated with the private key. - subjectPublicKeyHash: An OCTET STRING which contains the SHA-1 hash of the public key associated with the private key.
+- issuerAndSerialNumber: The value of this type shall be a sequence of the issuer's distinguished name and the serial number of a certificate which contains the public key associated with the private key. - issuerAndSerialNumberHash: As for issuerAndSerialNumber, but the value is an OCTET STRING which contains a SHA-1 hash value of this information in order to preserve space. - subjectKeyld: The value of this type must be an OCTET STRING with the same value as the subjectKeyldentifier certificate extension in a X.509v3 certificate which contains the public key associated with the private key.
+This identifier can be can be used for certificate chain traversals. - subjectPublicKeyHash: An OCTET STRING which contains the SHA-1 hash of the public key associated with the private key.
 In the RSA case, the modulus of the public key shall be used, and the hash is to be done on the (network-order or big-endian) integer representation of it.
 The hash-algorithm shall be SHA-1.
 In the case of Elliptic Curves, it is recommended that the hash be calculated on the x-coordinate of the public key's ECPoint OCTET STRING.
-As an alternative, the hash can also be used as the CommonKeyAttributes.iD.

-NOTE - This is different from the hash method used e.g. in IETF RFC 2459 ([31]), but it serves the purpose of being independent of certificate format - alternative certificate formats not DER-encoding the public key has been proposed.

-- issuerKeyHash: An OCTET STRING which contains the SHA-1 hash of the public key used to sign the requested certificate.
-This value can also, in the case of X.509 v3 certificates, be present in the authorityKeyIdentifier extension in the user's certificate, and the subjectKeyIdentifier extension in the issuer's certificate.
+As an alternative, the hash can also be used as the CommonKeyAttributes.iD. - NOTE This is different from the hash method used e.g. in IETF RFC 2459 ([32]), but it serves the purpose of being independent of certificate format alternative certificate formats not DER-encoding the public key has been proposed. - issuerKeyHash: An OCTET STRING which contains the SHA-1 hash of the public key used to sign the requested certificate.
+This value can also, in the case of X.509 v3 certificates, be present in the authorityKeyldentifier extension in the user's certificate, and the subjectKeyldentifier extension in the issuer's certificate.

-- issuerNameHash: A hash of the issuer's name as it appears in the certificate. - subjectNameHash: A hash of the subject's name as it appears in the certificate.
+- issuerNameHash: A hash of the issuer's name as it appears in the certificate.
+The intended purpose of this identifier is to facilitate certificate chain traversal. - subjectNameHash: A hash of the subject's name as it appears in the certificate.
+The intended purpose of this identifier is to facilitate certificate chain traversal.

+6.1.5 ReferencedValue and Path

 '''

-6.1.5

-ReferencedValue and Path

 ReferencedValue {Type} ::= CHOICE {

+Path,

 path

-Path,

 URL

 url

 } (CONSTRAINED BY {-- 'path' or 'url' shall point to an object of type -- Type})

 URL ::= CHOICE {

+PrintableString,

 url

-PrintableString,

 urlWithDigest [3] SEQUENCE {

+IA5String,

 url

-IA5String,

 digest

-Digest
+DigestInfoWithDefault

 }

 }

-Digest ::= SEQUENCE {
+DigestInfoWithDefault ::= SEQUENCE {

 AlgorithmIdentifier {{DigestAlgorithms}} DEFAULT alg-id-sha1,

 digestAlgorithm

 digest

 OCTET STRING (SIZE(8..128))

-}

 Path ::= SEQUENCE {

 path

-OCTET STRING.
+OCTET STRING,

 INTEGER (0..pkcs15-ub-index) OPTIONAL,

 index

 length [0] INTEGER (0..pkcs15-ub-index) OPTIONAL

 }( WITH COMPONENTS {..., index PRESENT, length PRESENT}|

 WITH COMPONENTS {..., index ABSENT, length ABSENT})

 '''

 A ReferencedValue is a reference to a PKCS15 object value of some kind.
 This can either be some external reference (captured by the url choice) or a reference to a file on the card (the path identifier).
 In the Path case, identifiers index and length may specify a specific location within the file.
-If the file in question is a linear record file, index shall be the record number (in the ISO/IEC 7816-4 definition) and length can be set to 0 (if the card's operating system allows an $L_e$ parameter equal to '0' in a 'READ RECORD' command).
+If the file in question is a linear record file, index shall be the record number (in the ISO/IEC 7816-4 definition) and length can be set to $\mathbf{0}$ (if the card's operating system allows an L_e parameter equal to '0' in a 'READ RECORD' command).
 Lengths of fixed records may be found in the TokenInfo file as well (see Section 6.9).
 In the url case, the URL may either be a simple URL or a URL in combination with a cryptographic hash of the object stored at the given location.
 Assuming that the PKCS #15 token is integrity-protected, the digest will protect the externally protected object as well.